uobfcp/fcpnotes/src/slides/slides2.md

 * Use `git log` to see commits
 * Can switch to old commits (`git checkout ab1234`)
 * Use `git checkout master` to get to latest commit
-* Result is visible on Github straight away

 That's all